OpenDreamKit/OpenDreamKit.github.io/follow.md

 ---
 # Follow us with our two open mailing lists

-* For all the Opendreamkit announces: opendreamkit-announces@services.cnrs.fr
+* For all the Opendreamkit announces, subscribe to: opendreamkit-announces@services.cnrs.fr

-* For all the opensource community interested in the OpenDreamkit project: opendreamkit-community@services.cnrs.fr
+* For all the opensource community interested in the OpenDreamkit project, subscribe to: opendreamkit-community@services.cnrs.fr

 # Follow us on the net and social media